-Based in Baltimore, Maryland, Mario C. Sam observes, gathers, borrows and sometimes steals from the world around him to create dynamic, thought-provoking work that hints at neglected and long-forgotten memories and the conflicting emotions that surround them.
+Based in Baltimore, Maryland, Mario C. Sam observes, gathers and borrows from the world around him to create dynamic, thought-provoking work that hints at neglected and long-forgotten memories and the conflicting emotions that surround them.

 In his current studio practice, Mario explores the importance of process as he believes methodical, technical processes are vital to unlocking the subconscious.
 He uses color as a way to communicate feelings and state of mind rather than physical reality.